-This intensely rich chocolate layer cake is filled with creamy chocolate buttercream and sweet dessicated coconut.
-A truly indulgent chocolate cake!
+This intensely rich chocolate layer cake is filled with creamy chocolate buttercream and sweet desiccated coconut.
+A simple yet indulgent chocolate cake!

 As I decided to publish this Chocolate Coconut Cake just before Easter, decoration with eggs was absolutely necessary!

 This cake is not your typical fluffy chocolate cake.
 It’s denser but